-Carers Week takes place 8th -14th June this year and aims to raise awareness of caring, highlight the challenges unpaid carers face and recognise the contribution they make to families, communities, workplaces and society throughout the UK.
+Carers Week takes place in June and aims to raise awareness of caring, highlight the challenges unpaid carers face and recognise the contribution they make to families, communities, workplaces and society throughout the UK.
 It also helps people who don’t think of themselves as having caring responsibilities to identify as carers and access much-needed support.

 There are 6.5 million people in the UK who are carers.
 They are looking after a family member or friend who has a disability, mental or physical illness or who needs extra help as they grow older.

-Caring can impact on all aspects of life from relationships and health to finances and this should not be underestimated, This year, carers face new challenges as a result of coronavirus.
+Caring can impact on all aspects of life from relationships and health to finances and this should not be underestimated.

 Carers and Cinema